 - Call Back: Mia asks one of the dignitaries about her grandchildren, two of whom are named Lilly and Charlotte.
 Those are the names of the little twin girls with Jeremiah that Mia signs autographs for in the first film.

-- The Cast Showoff: Mandy Moore in the first movie, and Julie Andrews and Raven-Symoné in the second.
+- The Cast Showoff: Mandy Moore (in the first movie) and Julie Andrews and Raven-Symoné (in the second) all get to show off their vocals.

 - Cerebus Retcon: Two cases.
 First at the state dinner, Mia's clumsiness causes a fiasco that's Played for Laughs - and luckily for her everyone at the dinner finds it charmingly hilarious.
 But it then cuts to Mia in her room, sadly saying "I'm sorry I let you down" to a picture of her father.